wp-plugins/thinktwit/readme.txt

 = I'm getting strange errors or no output =

-You may need to clear and rebuild your cache.
-See [uninstall instructions](http://wordpress.org/extend/plugins/thinktwit/uninstallation/ "Uninstall ThinkTwit").
+You may need to clear and rebuild your cache - please use the Clear Cache button within Settings -> ThinkTwit in the Admin area, and then reload the page containing ThinkTwit.
+Otherwise please re-install - see [uninstall instructions](http://wordpress.org/extend/plugins/thinktwit/uninstallation/ "Uninstall ThinkTwit").

 = How do I prevent use of nofollow tags in my URLs? =